femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 *"I am the solution to problems, i am very vibrant and important to the world, God the creator has made me the light".*

-Importantly, let the Word of Christ as said  John 1 verses 9 be Evident.
+Importantly, let the Word of Christ as said in  John 1 verses 9 be  made Evident.

 > "John 1:9 The one who is the true light, who gives light to everyone, was coming into the world". *\[NLT]*

-**5. I HAVE TRUE RICH IN CHRIST**
+**5. I HAVE TRUE RICHES IN CHRIST**

  *Revelation 3 verses 17; I Samuel 2 verses 7.*